ECPR

 Abstract

-This article examines the interplay of affect and gender to explore the paradoxes underpinning women’s support for populist radical right (PRR) parties in France.
-As the Radical Right Gender Gap (RRGG) narrows and loses significance, the growing appeal of parties like the National Rally and Reconquête! among non-typical voters calls for a deeper qualitative analysis.
-Drawing on insights from Political Science and Gender Studies, this study uses semi-structured interviews to investigate how affect shapes gender ideologies and mediates political support among PRR voters.
-The research highlights the role of affects such as fear, common-sense, insecurity, and love for the nation to understand the way far-right ideology weaves existential threats and renders coherent tensions and paradoxes within its ideology.
-These affects help supporters navigate tensions between gender identity, political ideology, and party loyalty.
-Key findings reveal how far-right supporters overlook their parties’ gender equality agendas, how gender traditionalism appropriates equality discourses, and how fear and insecurity bolster anti-immigrant and anti-Muslim sentiments under the guise of protecting women’s insecurity.
-Additionally, love for the nation reframes xenophobia and racism as patriotism, enabling supporters to reject the “far-right” label.
+As the Radical Right Gender Gap narrows and loses significance in France, the growing appeal of Populist Radical Right parties like the National Rally and Reconquête! among non-typical voters calls for a deeper qualitative analysis.
+Drawing on insights from Political Science and Gender Studies, this study uses semi-structured interviews to investigate how affect shapes voters’ gender ideologies and political support.
+The research highlights the role of affects such as fear, common-sense, phantasmic insecurity, and love for the nation in understanding the way far-right ideology weaves existential threats and renders coherent tensions and paradoxes within its ideology.
+Specifically, these affects help supporters navigate tensions between their gender identity, political ideology, and party loyalty.
+Key findings reveal how far-right supporters overlook their parties’ gender equality agendas, how gender traditionalism appropriates equality discourses, and how fear and insecurity bolster anti-immigrant and anti-Muslim sentiments under the guise of protecting women’s security.
+Additionally, love for the nation reframes anti-immigrant discourses, enabling supporters to reject the “far-right” label.
 By integrating affect theory from a feminist perspective with a political application, this study contributes to understanding the emotional and gendered dimensions of far-right politics, challenging the notion of politics as purely rational.